A. J. Ellis: 2008

 On September 26, 2008, Ellis made his first appearance in a major league game when he pinch ran for Nomar Garciaparra in the 9th inning in a game against the San Francisco Giants.
 He then scored his first major league run when he was part of a two-run home run by the Dodgers' primary catcher Russell Martin.
 In 4 games, Ellis scored 1 run after 3 plate appearances without a hit.

 2009

-In 2009, Ellis began the season as the starting catcher for the AAA Albuquerque Isotopes under the tutelage of journeyman veteran Danny Ardoin.
+In 2009, Ellis began the season as the starting catcher for the Triple-A Albuquerque Isotopes under the tutelage of journeyman veteran Danny Ardoin.
 He spent most of the season with the Isotopes and was called up to the Dodgers in September.
-He recorded his first Major League hit and RBI with a single in the final game of the season, on October 4, 2009 against the Colorado Rockies.
+He recorded his first Major League hit and RBI with a single in the final game of the season, on October 4, 2009, against the Colorado Rockies.
 In 8 games, Ellis got one hit out of 10 at-bats with an RBI.